cubecloud/zebrasGAN/README.md

 # zebrasGAN
+cycleGAN
-GAN for change horses to zebras and zebras to horses
+change the horses to zebras, and the zebras to horses

 Based on article https://machinelearningmastery.com/cyclegan-tutorial-with-keras/